-- Lichen planus – Erosive oral lesions of lichen planus may resemble PV but can be distinguished by the presence of characteristic radiating reticulations or keratotic striae, known as Wickham's striae.
+- Lichen planus – Erosive oral lesions of lichen planus may resemble PV but can be distinguished by the presence of characteristic radiating reticulations or keratotic striae, known as Wickham striae.

 - Oral ulcers of systemic lupus erythematosus

 - Mucous membrane pemphigoid – This condition mostly affects the mucosa and almost always the gingiva, although other sites may be involved.
-Only 20% of patients show cutaneous bullae.
+Only 20% of patients show cutaneous involvement.